-Redemption period for abandoned homes.
-If the property has been abandoned (left vacant), the purchaser can ask the court to reduce the redemption period to two years after the sale date (35 Ill.
+If the property is abandoned, the purchaser can ask the court to reduce the redemption period to two years after the sale date.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-Extended redemption period.
-The purchaser from the tax sale can choose to extend the redemption period up to three years after the sale (35 Ill.
+The purchaser from the tax sale can choose to extend the redemption period up to three years after the sale.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-385).
-If the period of redemption is extended, you must redeem on or before the extended redemption date (35 Ill.
+If the period of redemption is extended, you must redeem on or before the extended redemption date.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-In order to redeem the home, you'll have to pay (among other amounts):
+To redeem the home, you'll have to pay various amounts, including:

 If the property doesn't sell at the public sale, it might be forfeited to the state.
 When a property has been forfeited for delinquent taxes, a person who wants to purchase the property can make an application to the county clerk.
 The county clerk must then promptly send notice by registered or certified mail, return receipt requested, to the party in whose name the general taxes were last assessed or paid.
 The notice will say that an application has been made to purchase the property for forfeited taxes and that the property will be sold unless redeemed within 30 days of the mailing of the notice.
 So, for 30 days after the mailing, the property may be redeemed.
 (35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-405).

 Even though you'll get a redemption period after an Illinois tax sale, in most cases, it's better to take action before you become delinquent on your taxes to make them more affordable.